clue1ess/IngenuimHackathon/README.md

 <!-- ![MediPedia-Logo](./Logo/MediPedia.png) -->
 ![MediPedia-Diagram](./Diagrams/MediPedia.png)
 MediPedia is the encyclopedia of diseases at your fingertip.
-Customers can select a disease and get all information like the symptoms, causes, precautions etc.
+Customers can select a disease and get all information like the symptoms, causes, precautions etc. <br>
 **Features** : <br/>
 1. Create Database with Disease information
 2. Web Scraping of disease websites